How Not to Freeze on Stage (Quick Tips) – Summary

 Give us your Feedback!

 If you have any thoughts on stage fright, freezing on stage, maybe give us a little story of the time you froze, maybe how you got through it.
-We’d love to hear about it in the comments below.
+We’d love to hear about it in the comments below and your tips for your startup pitch.

 If you have any ideas for upcoming topics we’d love to hear about it as well.
 There’s a link down below.
 Just submit your ideas for next week.
 Hope to hear from you guys, tune in on that.
 Thank you so much for reading.